ourchurchtoo/website/src/posts/2022-05-09-healing-not-hurting.md

   - testimony
   - relationships
 category: Article
-short_description: "Andy shares his story and how to compassionately "
+short_description: Andy shares his story and how to compassionately approach praying for others.
 ---
 I recently shared a video testimony at my church.
 When I watched it for the first time, I was shocked by how disabled I looked!
 I never feel that ‘disabled’.
 I find plenty of enjoyment and, after many years, fulfillment.
 Something not shown on the video was my insomnia.
 Often when I’m unable to sleep, I try to use the time to pray.. my mind wanders or I run out of stuff to say after about ten minutes, but I find I can spend hours pondering theological questions.
 Maybe this is my way of praying!